-- The independent and Qualified Person for the Mineral Reserve Estimate, as defined by NI 43-101, is Joanne Robinson, P.Eng. of Nordmin Engineering Ltd. - The effective date of the Mineral Reserves estimate is December 15, 2021. - The Mineral Reserve Estimate is based metallurgical recovery algorithms, that result in an overall average recovery of 95.8%. - Metal prices are set at US\$1,600/oz Au with an exchange rate assumption of 1US\$:1.25C\$ resulting in C\$2,000/oz. - The Mineral Reserve was derived from a pit limit analysis and detailed pit design.
+- The independent and Qualified Person for the Mineral Reserve Estimate, as defined by NI 43-101, is Joanne Robinson, P.Eng. of Nordmin Engineering Ltd. - Mineral Reserves were prepared in accordance with NI 43-101 and the CIM Definition Standards for Mineral Resources and Mineral Reserves (2014) and the CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (2019).
+This estimate of Mineral Reserves may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues. - The effective date of the Mineral Reserves estimate is December 15, 2021. - The Mineral Reserve Estimate is based metallurgical recovery algorithms, that result in an overall average recovery of 95.8%. - Metal prices are set at US\$1,600/oz Au with an exchange rate assumption of 1US\$:1.25C\$ resulting in C\$2,000/oz. - The Mineral Reserve was derived from a pit limit analysis and detailed pit design.
 A cut-off grade of 0.45 g/t was based on parameters described above. - The Mineral Reserve Estimate incorporates mining dilution and mining loss assumptions through regularization of block size to 2 m x 2 m x 4 m.
 An additional 5% mining loss assumption was incorporated.
 The overall impact is approximately 26% additional tonnes and approximately 8% reduction in Au Metal.